-If you do not own the property things become a little trickier.
-You will have to show how you have made a direct or indirect financial contribution towards the property you are claiming an interest in.
+It gets a little trickier if you don’t own the property.
+You will need to demonstrate how you have made a direct or indirect financial contribution towards the property you are claiming an interest in.

 We can help you can make an application under Section 14 of the Trusts of Land Appointment of Trustees Act 1996.
 This allows you to obtain a Court order for either the sale of your jointly owned property, or obtain a declaration saying whether you have a financial interest in the property and the extent of that interest.

-If you have children affected by your separation, this will be a factor that the Court will take into account.
+The Courts will take your children under consideration if they are impacted by your split.
 Whoever takes care of the children will have the right to receive maintenance by way of a Child Maintenance Service assessment.